‘Re-gazettal’ of SDA

 For more information, see Re-gazettal of SDA on Obligations of SDA providers - what you need to do.

-If the resident remains in an SDA without an SDA residency agreement or a Residential tenancy agreement, they are a ‘tenant at will’ – which means they are not subject to any lease or contract and will not be protected under any written law.
+If the resident remains in an SDA without an SDA residency agreement or a Residential rental agreement, they are a ‘tenant at will’ – which means they are not subject to any rental agreement, lease or contract and will not be protected under any written law.

 The National Disability Insurance Agency (NDIA) requires you to have a written agreement with an SDA resident.
 If you do not have one, you are breaching this requirement and may not be eligible to receive SDA payments for that resident.